jrhendrix/revSee/README.md

 # revSee
-A tool to generate the reverse complement of a DNA sequence
+A tool to generate the reverse complement of a DNA sequence file

 ## Requirements
 * Python 3+